Read This First

 Prompt 1: Which decisions in life demand the most careful rational assessments?

-The anchors here are what Life Choices is being used to explain, the objection that would change the answer, and a borderline case where the idea strains.
-Together they tell the reader what is being claimed, where it is tested, and what would change if the distinction holds.
-If the reader cannot say what confusion would result from merging those anchors, the section still needs more work.
+Keep what Life Choices is being used to explain, the objection that would change the answer, and a borderline case where the idea strains in the same frame.
+That is what shows what the page is claiming, where it gets tested, and what would have to change if the claim is right.
+If those distinctions blur together, the reader loses track of what is actually being claimed.

-At this stage, the gain is not memorizing the conclusion but learning to think with what Life Choices is being used to explain, the objection that would change the answer, and a borderline case where the idea strains.
+Treat what Life Choices is being used to explain, the objection that would change the answer, and a borderline case where the idea strains as handles, not slogans.
 The question should remain open enough for revision but structured enough that disagreement is not mere drift.
 The practical test is whether the reader could use the distinction to catch a real mistake in reasoning, not merely name a concept.

 Educational and Career Choices